overcast-day/media-library-application/README.md

 _________________

-Users can *(will be able to)*:
+Users can:
 - Browse current titles in the catalogue
 - Add new titles to the catalogue
 - Add and or edit the genre of existing titles
 - Discover new and old stories by title and genre
-- Add and remove the best stories into their 'Favorites' *(TBA)*
+- Add and remove the best stories into their 'Favorites'

 _________________
 *Anyone* can use the application, **particularly** if you love reading and keeping track of your reading list.

-I am making this project for myself, as I always found myself struggling to remember and stay on top of the numerous books and ongoing series I've read or stopped reading.
+I am making this project for myself and others like me who would like to stay on top of the numerous books and ongoing series they've read or are still reading.

  >“A reader lives a thousand lives before he dies; The man who never reads lives only one.”
 ― George R.R.
 Martin, A Dance with Dragons